How To Detect Fleas In Your House

 DIY Flea Tests

-If you want to be sure before taking action, you can try a few do-it-yourself tests that will solidify whether or not you have a flea infestation.
+If you want to be sure before taking action, you can try a few do-it-yourself tests to solidify whether you have a flea infestation.

 White Sock Test